tfelix/w3shop/README.md

 5. Sustainable: Reduced resource consumption by utilizing Arbitrum L2.
 6. Immutable Contracts and permanent storage systems guarantee the accessibility buyers over a long period of time.

-## Upcoming Features
+## Possible Upcoming Features

 These feature are loosly planned without a fixed time table.
-Its not sure if they work out but they are researched and part of the vision.
+Its not sure if they work out but they are researched and part of the vision:

 - Automatic Currency Conversion: Pay in any currencies and the receiving smart contract does an automatic conversion to the currency the shop owner wants to receive.
 - Community goverened shop listing: Imagine a curated list of shops that is indexed and searchable in a decentralized environment
+- Limited Shop Items (e.g. only 1000 pieces available)
+- 2nd market revenue generating NFTs (waiting for a ERC standard to mature)
 - Access Restriction: Access a shop only if you have a special membership NFT

 ## How to use it?